-Position: Chief Legal Officer and Corporate Secretary

-Matt Mazza has served as AppFolio's Chief Legal Officer since 2021.
-Before becoming Chief Legal Officer, he had served as the Company's General Counsel and Chief Compliance Officer, as well as in other senior legal and compliance roles, since 2016.
+Age: 47 Position: Chief Legal Officer and Corporate Secretary Matt Mazza has served as AppFolio's Chief Legal Officer since 2021 and Corporate Secretary since 2022.
+Before becoming Chief Legal Officer, he served as the Company's General Counsel and Chief Compliance Officer, as well as in other senior legal and compliance roles, since 2016.
 Prior to AppFolio, Mr. Mazza served as Senior Counsel for Deckers Brands, where he was responsible for a broad spectrum of legal affairs.
 He began his practice as a complex business and commercial litigator in 2003.
 Mr. Mazza received his J.D. from the University of California, Berkeley, and a B.A. from the University of California, Santa Barbara.